 Assignments Be sure to meet the deadline for all assignments.
 Even missing one major assignment can have a tremendous negative impact on your grade.
-Homework, too, should not be neglected, as the homework is intended to strengthen your skills in a particular area of the writing process.
+Often times assignments build on one another, so missing one assignment leaves you lacking a skill you need for the next one.
+Homework, too, shouldn't be neglected, as the homework is intended to strengthen your skills and help you identify areas where you have questions or need more help.